Fall 2016 Enrollment

 MORGAN LIBRARY-LEARNING CENTER QUICK FACTS

-- The Library was visited 1,842 times weekly
+- The Library is visited 1,842 times every week

-- 149,243 articles and books were downloaded from the databases
+- 149,243 articles and books have been downloaded from the database

-- Group study rooms were checked out 3,188 times during school year
+- Group study rooms are reserved 3,188 times throughout the school year

-- 51% of the freshmen surveyed came to the library at least once during a typical week
+- 51% of the freshmen surveyed come to the library at least once in a typical week

 - 10% of on-campus students use tutoring services

-- There were 346 appointments made with a Writing Lab tutor
+- There have been 346 appointments made with Writing Lab tutors

 |English (including composition)||X|